ThisisErm/ThisisErm/README.md

 - You can reach me at **thisiserm@outlook.com**

-- 📄 Know about my experience [https://thisiserm.com/assets/Erm%20Mercedes%20Resume.pdf](https://thisiserm.com/assets/Erm%20Mercedes%20Resume.pdf)

-- ⚡ some fun facts **I'm fluent in Spanish,I have competed in the cage at a UFC gym competition**
+- ⚡ some fun facts **I'm fluent in Spanish.
+I have competed in the octagon at a UFC gym competition**

 <h3 align="left">Connect with me:</h3>
 <p align="left">